Himalayan wolf

 The Himalayan wolf (Canis lupus chanco) is a canine of debated taxonomy.
 It is distinguished by its genetic markers, with mitochondrial DNA indicating that it is genetically basal to the Holarctic grey wolf, genetically the same wolf as the Tibetan and Mongolian wolf, and has an association with the African wolf (Canis lupaster).
 No striking morphological differences are seen between the wolves from the Himalayas and those from Tibet.
 The Himalayan wolf lineage can be found living in Ladakh in the Himalayas, the Tibetan Plateau, and the mountains of Central Asia predominantly above 4000 m in elevation because it has adapted to a low-oxygen environment, compared with other wolves that are found only at lower elevations.

 Some authors have proposed the reclassification of this lineage as a separate species.
 In 2019, a workshop hosted by the IUCN/SSC Canid Specialist Group noted that the Himalayan wolf's distribution included the Himalayan range and the Tibetan Plateau.
 The group recommends that this wolf lineage be known as the "Himalayan wolf" and be classified as Canis lupus chanco until a genetic analysis of the holotypes is available.
 The Himalayan wolf lacks a proper morphological analysis.
 The wolves in India and Nepal are listed on CITES Appendix I as endangered due to international trade.

 Taxonomy

 Canis chanco was the scientific name proposed by John Edward Gray in 1863, who described a skin of a wolf that was shot in Chinese Tartary.
 This specimen was classified as a wolf subspecies Canis lupus chanco by St. George Jackson Mivart in 1880.
-In the 19th and 20th centuries, several zoological specimens were described:
+In the 19th and 20th centuries, several taxonomical nomenclature was given to various zoological specimens: